 Pepper jack adds heat.
 Monterey Jack stays mild.
 A white queso works in place of nacho sauce.

 Make the beef and rice a day ahead and store them separate from the sauces.
-Assemble and grill when youโre ready to eat.
+Assemble and grill when you’re ready to eat, much like the organized prep needed for a Calabrian steak and shrimp bucatini

 If you freeze them, wrap tightly and reheat slowly in a pan.
 Low heat warms the center without burning the crust.
 I plan components ahead this way when the week looks full, which is how Chef Thomas keeps dinners steady.